WillFlame14/rs-docs/docs/learning-path/level-7.md

 - This is [a similar convention to the one in H-Group](https://hanabi.github.io/level-3#the-sarcastic-discard), but not the same.
 - The duplicate is promised in the rightmost possible position.
-    - If the duplicate is not in the rightmost position, a *Sarcastic Discard* cannot be performed.
+    - If the duplicate is not in the rightmost position, a *Sarcastic Discard* **cannot be performed**.

 ### Gentleman's Discard

 - This is [a similar convention to the one in H-Group](https://hanabi.github.io/level-10#the-gentlemans-discard), but not the same.
 - The duplicate is promised in the rightmost possible position.
-- We also allow *Layered Gentleman's Discards*.
+- *Layered Gentleman's Discards* are also allowed.

 ### Baton Discard

 - This is [a similar convention to the one in H-Group](https://hanabi.github.io/level-10#the-baton-discard), but not the same.
-- The location of the duplicate is not promised, other than that it is not in slot 1, since it would get *Permission to Discard*.
+- The location of the duplicate is not promised, other than that it is not in slot 1 (since it would get *Permission to Discard*).

 ### Trash Order Chop Move